mrkthmpsn/statsbomb_open_data_fun/poss_adjust_project/data_exploration.md

 # Exploring the data of team possession share and player defensive output in the 2015/16 'Big Five' men's European leagues

+Note: This write-up was updated on 11 January with a correction to an error in the code.
+General trends were unaffected, but some of the particularly unusual findings didn't hold up in the updated results data.

 ## Results

 The table below shows the data which the `Code` section produces.
 Left-to-right, the columns represent: